-Institutions which currently receive State funding for a Center of Excellence may apply for a second Center.
+Institutions which currently receive state funding for a Center of Excellence may apply for a second Center with a different focus.
 However, simultaneous state funding is limited to a maximum of two Centers for each institution.
-There is no required period of absence of funding upon completion of State funding for an existing Center prior to submission of a proposal for a new Center of Excellence with a different focus.
-Institutions that do not comply with the Commission's programmatic and budgetary reporting requirements are not eligible to submit a proposal for the year following the non-compliance.
+Institutions that do not comply with the CHE's programmatic and budgetary reporting requirements are not eligible to submit a proposal for the year following the non-compliance.

-Institutions interested in submitting a proposal for FY 2021-22 should submit an "Intent to Submit Proposal" form to the Commission on or before September 17, 2021.
+Institutions interested in submitting a proposal for FY 2023-24 should submit an "Intent to Submit Proposal" form to the CHE on or before September 15, 2023.
 This Intent to Submit in no way commits the institution to submit a proposal but assists staff in preparation for the review process.
-A mandatory Technical Assistance Workshop will be held on September 21, 2021, for all project directors who submit the Intent to Submit form.
-Institutions must attend the technical assistance workshop in order to submit a full proposal on or before October 29, 2021.
+A mandatory Technical Assistance Workshop will be held on September 19, 2023, for all project directors who submit the Intent to Submit form.
+Institutions must attend the technical assistance workshop in order to submit a full proposal on or before October 24, 2023.